by: Jamie Paparich

 “That’s about 10 to 15 times what we’d expect to see in a population the size of Northport.
 I’m not aware of any other cluster like it.”

-All of the studies conducted of the area, as far back as 1931, have forensically and scientifically confirmed that the primary source of contamination is from Teck’s aerial dispersion of heavy metal toxins, through their smoke stacks.
+All of the studies conducted in the area, as far back as 1931, have forensically and scientifically confirmed that the primary source of contamination is from Teck’s aerial dispersion of heavy metal toxins, through their smoke stacks.
 EPA project manager Laura Buelow stated;

 “The data shows that the soil became contaminated from historical smelting operations at the Trail smelter, specifically the metals coming out of the smelter stacks.”

-Ecology’s 2017 evaluation of the past air monitoring conducted in the area concluded that, to ensure the safety of residents, long term air monitoring should be conducted in and around Northport.
+Ecology’s 2017 evaluation of the past air monitoring conducted in the area concluded that to ensure the safety of residents, long-term air monitoring should be conducted in and around Northport.

 The EPA informed Northport residents that after much consideration further air monitoring of the area would not be done.
 Cami Grandinetti, a manager in EPA’s remedial cleanup program, said;